digihunch/orthweb/README.md

 | Networking | Vanilla Setup                | Vanilla Setup                        |
 | HA/DR      | N/A. requiring custom design to add Load Balancer and AutoScaling | N/A, requiring custom design         |

-Orthweb currently uses Nginx to proxy DICOM traffic.
-This is because Orthanc originally does not support DICOM over TLS.
-This is not the case anymore since Orthanc release 1.9.0.
-However, the native DICOM TLS configuration isn't as straightforward as using Nginx as proxy.
+Originally, Orthanc did not support DICOM traffic over TLS.
+So Orthweb used Nginx as a reverse proxy to terminate TLS traffic.
+Now Orthanc does have DICOM TLS support but it is not straightforward to configure.
+Orthweb also uses Envoy proxy instead of Nginx for better performance.
+Envoy acts as reverse proxy for both web traffic (https->https) and DICOM traffic (dicom tls -> dicom), with static configuration.

-Among many database backends supported by Orthanc, Orthweb use PostgreSQL database backend.
-It can be used to index patient data only, or store pixel data as well.
+Orthweb use PostgreSQL database backend, even though it supports many kinds of databases.
+The PostgreSQL can be used to index patient data only, or store pixel data as well.
 The other way to store pixel data is to use the S3 bucket using the custom built S3 plugin.

 ## Security